 Always water orchids with a generous soak so that excess water runs from the drainage holes in the base and all of the potting medium is evenly moist.

-You can also place the orchid’s pot in a basin of water from a few minutes as a different method of watering as this is an effective way of ensuring the potting medium is evenly moist.
+Pro tip: What I like to do is place my orchid’s pot in a basin of water for a few minutes as a different method of watering, as this is an effective way of ensuring the potting medium is evenly moist.

-This is assuming that the orchid is planted in a pine bark based potting medium, formulated specifically for orchids as this has an areaeted stricture and emulates the growing conditions of the orchids native environment.
+This is assuming that the orchid is planted in a pine bark-based potting medium formulated specifically for orchids, as this has an aerated structure and emulates the growing conditions of the orchid’s native environment.

 5. Watering Too Often- Orchid Dropping Flowers

-If the orchid’s roots are dying then orchids drop the flowers and flower buds to conserve its resources as it tries to survive and maintain the essential plant tissue such as the remaining roots, leaves, pseudo-bulbs which often turn yellow as a reaction to overwatering.
+What I learned was that if the orchid’s roots are dying, then the orchid drops the flowers and flower buds to conserve its resources as it tries to survive and maintain the essential plant tissue, such as the remaining roots, leaves, and pseudo-bulbs, which often turn yellow as a reaction to overwatering.

 Orchids typically require watering once every 7 days during Spring and Summer and once every 10 days in Winter (read my article, how to water orchids to learn how often to water orchids at different times of the year).

-The top inch or so of the orchids potting medium should dry out slightly between bouts of watering
+The top inch or so of the orchid potting medium should dry out slightly between bouts of watering.

-If you are watering more often then once a week, then you are overwatering and this is likely the cause of the orchid losing its flowers.
+If you are watering more often than once a week, then I can confirm you are overwatering your orchid, and this is likely the reason the orchid loses its flowers.

-In addition to watering, the right potting medium is essential to create the optimal balance of moisture for your orchid.
+In addition to watering, what Iv’e found is the right potting medium is essential to create the optimal balance of moisture for your orchid.

-Pine based potting mediums are best for orchids as the recreate the aerated, well draining conditions in which orchids grow in their natural environment.
+Pine-based potting mediums are my favorite for orchids as they recreate the aerated, well-draining conditions in which orchids grow in their natural environment.

-Orchids are epiphytic (grow in trees, rather then in the ground) and quickly die back if they are planted in potting soil as this excludes oxygen from around the roots and retains too much water causing a dying orchid with flowers falling off.
+Orchids are epiphytic (grow in trees rather than in the ground) and quickly die back if they are planted in potting soil, as this excludes oxygen from around the roots and retains too much water, causing a dying orchid with flowers falling off.

 (Read my article, how to revive a dying orchid).